Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ---

-##  Step B: 🔍📊 DetId Validation and Database Generation (Once Per Release)
+###  Step B: 🔍📊 DetId Validation and Database Generation (Once Per Release)

-This step validates DetIds generated in **Step A** using the latest **HGCal geometry**, and produces both a validated CSV file and a corresponding SQLite `.db` file.
+In this step, we take the list of all possible DetIds created earlier and check which ones are actually valid in the current HGCal detector design.
+This is important because not every combination of numbers represents a real or physically allowed part of the detector.
+Using the latest detector geometry, we carefully go through each DetId and keep only those that match the layout and structure of the real detector.
+The valid DetIds are then saved in two formats: a CSV file for easy viewing and an SQLite database file for use in software tools or analysis.
+This ensures we are working only with meaningful, accurate detector IDs in the next steps.

 ---